rtic-rs/rtic/Notes.md

  154:	4770      	bx	lr
 ```

 GPIOB/C are sharing a resource (C higher prio).
-Notice, there is no BASEPRI manipulation at all.
+Notice, for GPIOC there is no BASEPRI manipulation at all.

 For GPIOB, there is a single read of BASEPRI (stored in `old_basepri_hw`) and just two writes, one for entering critical section, one for exiting.
 On exit we detect that we are indeed at the initial priority for the task, thus we restore the `old_basepri_hw` instead of a logic priority.